These are the most traditional wedding anniversary gifts by year

 4th wedding anniversary: Fruit or flowers

 By the fourth wedding anniversary, the couple’s marriage may begin to “bear fruit,” or flourish.
-Fruit symbolizes renewed refreshment in each other as the relationship continues to grow, while flowers represent the blossoming of love as time goes on.
+The fruit symbolizes renewed refreshment in each other as the relationship continues to grow, while flowers represent the blossoming of love as time goes on.

 We recommend: Flowers from Bouqs